Sydney Opera House is the most recognizable Sydney landmark and a popular tourist attraction.

 Sydney Opera House at night

-One of the touristy thing to do while holidaying in Sydney is to check out the Sydney Opera House looks at night.
+One touristy thing to do while holidaying in Sydney is to check out the Sydney Opera House looks at night.

-Some wining and dining at the Opera Kitchen and Bar is also recommended.
+We also recommend some wining and dining at the Opera Kitchen and Bar.

 Sydney Opera House on New Year’s Eve